risingwavelabs/risingwave/README.md

 ## Why RisingWave for stream processing?
 RisingWave adaptly addresses some of the most challenging problems in stream processing.
-Compared to existing stream processing systems like Apache Flink, Apache Spark Streaming, and KsqlDB, RisingWave stands out in two primary dimensions: simplicity and efficiency, thanks to its **cloud-native architectual design**.
+Compared to existing stream processing systems like Apache Flink, Apache Spark Streaming, and KsqlDB, RisingWave stands out in two primary dimensions: **simplicity** and **efficiency**, thanks to its **PostgreSQL-style interaction experience** and  **cloud-native architectual design**.
 ### Simplicity
 * **Simple to learn**
   * RisingWave speaks PostgreSQL-style SQL, enabling users to dive into stream processing in much the same way as operating a PostgreSQL database.